elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-1-3-configure-and-manage-complex-multipathing-and-psa-plug-ins.md

 >
 > **VMW\_PSP\_FIXED** The host uses the designated preferred path, if it has been configured.
 Otherwise, it selects the first working path discovered at system boot time.
 If you want the host to use a particular preferred path, specify it manually.
 Fixed is the default policy for most active-active storage devices.
 >
-> **NOTE** If the host uses a default preferred path and the path&#8217;s status turns to Dead, a new path is selected as preferred.
+> **NOTE** If the host uses a default preferred path and the path's status turns to Dead, a new path is selected as preferred.
 However, if you explicitly designate the preferred path, it will remain preferred even when it becomes inaccessible.
 >
 > Displayed in the vSphere Client as the Fixed (VMware) path selection policy.
 >